beta-j/TryHackMe-Rooms/Snort Challenge - The Basics.md

 ---

-##Task 6 - TROUBLESHOOTING RULE SYNTAX ERRORS
+## Task 6 - TROUBLESHOOTING RULE SYNTAX ERRORS

-This time when we navigate to the task folder we see that we have 7 different rule files and a single pcap:
+This time when we navigate to the task folder we see that we have seven different rule files and a single pcap:
 ```console
 ubuntu:~/Desktop/Exercise-Files/TASK-6 (Troubleshooting)$ ls
 local-1.rules  local-2.rules  local-3.rules  local-4.rules  local-5.rules  local-6.rules  local-7.rules  mx-1.pcap
 ```

-The task description tels us that;
+The task description tells us that;
 >In this section, you need to fix the syntax errors in the given rule files.
 >You can test each ruleset with the following command structure;
 >sudo snort -c local-X.rules -r mx-1.pcap -A console

 **Question 1**
 >Fix the syntax error in local-1.rules file and make it work smoothly.
 >
 >What is the number of the detected packets?

-Let's start by running the command we are given with `local-1.rules`:
+Let's start by running the command we are given in the task description with `local-1.rules`:
 ```console
 ubuntu:~/Desktop/Exercise-Files/TASK-6 (Troubleshooting)$ sudo snort -c local-1.rules -r mx-1.pcap -A console
 Running in IDS mode